Philly Cheesesteak Sandwiches

 • Place 4 hoagie rolls in the oven for 5-7 minutes or until nice and warm, but not crunchy.

-• Add half the meat to the pan and season with a bit of salt and pepper.
+• Add half the meat to the pan and season with a bit of salt and black pepper.
 Cook for a few minutes until it is cooked through.
 Set aside.

 • If using chipotle mayo, combine all ingredients in a blender (mayo, chipotle pepper, chipotle sauce, lime juice, salt, and pepper) and slather desired amount on each roll.
 Otherwise spread a thin layer of regular mayo on the roll.